dds82/shabbat/README.md

 # Shabbat and Holiday Scheduler
-Hubitat virtual device driver to schedule shabbat/yom tov start and end events and change location mode automatically.
-Provides options for Plag, constant time early shabbat (with configurable time), and Zman.
-Also detects certain holidays which may need special treatment (e.g. lights staying on longer).
-Minimum required platform version 2.2.8.141.
+Hubitat virtual device driver to schedule shabbat/yom tov start and end events and change location mode automatically based on the Hub's configured location data.
+Minimum required platform version is 2.2.8.141.

+Why a device instead of an app?
+--
+So it can expose extended state information to other apps that want to use it.
+Read on for more information on what's exposed.

+How it works
+--
+On the first day of every month, at a random time between midnight and 6am, uses the HebCal API to get the candle lighting and havdalah times for that entire month.
+If this fails, it  retries every 30 minutes until it's successful.

+Required setup
+--
-Required setup: 2 location modes configured, one for normal operation and one Shabbat mode.
-By default, the device uses "Home" as the normal mode and "Shabbat" as the Shabbat mode.
+* Two location modes configured, one for normal operation and one Shabbat mode.
+* Zip code, or all of Latitude, Longitude, and Time Zone, configured correctly in the hub's "Location and Modes" settings page

+Recommended setup
+--
+In addition to the required setup:
+* A mode named "Shabbat".
+* A mode named "Home" (this will be used as the non-Shabbat mode).

+So what time is Shabbat, exactly?
+--
+Supports three different Shabbat times:

+* Plag (configured by a constant offset from the regular time)
+* Early (configured as a constant time; this doesn't change each week)
+* Zman (regular time; pulled from HebCal)

 You can display the "times" attribute on a dashboard.
 If you configure the Maker API to have access to this device and fill in the two configuration options for it, you can click on any displayed time to use it for the upcoming week.
 Otherwise, the device supports 3 virtual buttons which can be "push"ed: